Bronkoknorb/type-draw-type-game/tdt-webapp/React-App-HELP.md

     npx serve -s build

+### Upgrade dependencies

+To interactively upgrade dependencies to the latest version:

+    yarn upgrade-interactive --latest

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**